IBM/z_ansible_collections_samples/z_appliance_control_center/other_usecases_ansible/README.md

     updating the password).
   - Check if you use FCP disk instead of a dasd.
 This means you have to modify the task `Assign resources to the SSA owner`.
-  - Check if you use FIDs instead of `chipid`.
+  - Check if you use FIDs instead of `chpid`.
 This means you have to modify the task `Assign resources to the SSA owner`.

 - Run the playbook to install SSA via: